 Public High School 4-Year Graduation Rate

 Between 2013 and 2016, the adjusted cohort graduation rate of public high school students (i.e. graduating within four years of enrolling in 9th grade) increased gradually from 81.4 percent in 2013 to 84.1 percent in 2016.
-While all racial and ethnic groups saw increases, Black students showed the largest increase, of about 6 percentage points.
+While all racial and ethnic groups saw increases, Black or African American students showed the largest increase, of about 6 percentage points.

 EDFacts Data Groups 695 and 696, School Year 2015-2016; October 25, 2017; U.S. Department of Education, EDFacts/Consolidated State Performance Report, SY 2012–13